muratlevent/ShopifyCategoryFetcher/README.md

 The output represents the hierarchical structure of the fetched categories, with each category on a separate line.

+Please note that the program fetches a large number of categories, so the execution time may vary depending on the network and API response times.

 ## Possible Issues

 - Ensure that you have an active internet connection as the program fetches data from the Shopify API.